Super Bowl LIII Positioned As The First Legal Super Bowl to Bet On, Injecting Billions into the Sports Betting Industry

 While Super Bowl LIII viewership is expected to drive large industry profit, PayPerHead is also attributing its growing demographic as a key part in its growth and record-breaking profit.
 In a recent finding, PayPerHead’s female audience grew to +30%, accounting for over a third of their total audience.

 “I think that people are starting to see the true opportunity and financial freedom that a sportsbook can bring,” explained Johnson.
-“Legalized sports betting have started to end the stigma and reservations that people have around starting their own sportsbook.”
+“Legalized sports betting has started to end the stigma and reservations that people have around opening their own sportsbook.”